 Well-managed protected areas regulate access to fisheries, protecting both target and non-target species and allowing populations to either recover or, at a minimum, maintain sustainable levels required to support community livelihoods.
 Additionally, the inclusion of coastal areas within a regional network preserves sea grass beds and mangroves, providing critical reproductive habitat for endangered manatees, turtles, and other species.
 This coastal habitat also curbs land erosion and filters incoming water, serving as an effective buffer zone between the watershed and the reef.
 Finally, within the framework of protected areas we are able to reduce the impacts of climate change by applying proper management practices and protecting resilient reefs.

 To select the priority areas, MAR Fund facilitated a process that included the participation of different actors from the four countries.
 The methodology that was designed for this purpose was applied initially through four workshops to obtain the national priorities.
 These results were then analyzed at a regional workshop, in which the number one priorities for the region were defined.
-The initial network of 14 areas are included in the map below.
+The initial network of 14 areas are included in the map.

 The main objective of the Project is to contribute to the consolidation of the coastal and marine protected areas, the protection of biological diversity and the sustainable use of its components, while increasing the economic well-being and improving the quality of life of the resident populations.

 The area of the Project is the Mesoamerican Reef System, shared by Mexico, Belize, Guatemala and Honduras.
-The following priority coastal and marine areas (CMPAs) are the focus of the main Project investments:
+The following priority coastal and marine protected areas (CMPAs) are the focus of the main Project investments:

 - Yum Balam Flora and Fauna Protection Area, México.

 - Punta de Manabique Wildlife Refuge, Guatemala.

 - Sandy Bay West End Special Marine Protection Zone, Honduras

 a) Yum Balam Flora and Fauna Protection Area, Mexico.